 The land was associated with the Manor of Chislehurst and the Manor of Scadbury and St Paul’s Cray.
 Ownership of the Manor of Chislehurst can be traced back to 974 and the adjacent Manors of Chislehurst and Scadbury came under the single ownership of the Walsingham family in the 16th century.
 The Walsinghams also held land in the nearby parish of St Paul’s Cray.

-The 180 acres of Chislehurst Commons remain privately owned by the Lord of the Manor and are therefore not maintained by the London Borough of Bromley, the National Trust or The Chislehurst Society.
+The 180 acres of Chislehurst Commons remain privately owned by the Lord of the Manor and are therefore not maintained by the London Borough of Bromley or the National Trust.

 The Trustees are guardians of the Prince Imperial Monument and the War Memorial, both situated on the Commons.